ilarsf/aarc_lts/course_materials/learner/Program_Schedule.md

 3. **Nutrition:** Plan appropriate meals/snacks for the breaks between same-day sessions.
 4. **Sun Protection:** Bring sunscreen, hat, and sunglasses for on-water sessions.
 5. **Comfortable Clothing:** Wear athletic clothes that allow freedom of movement.
+6. **Video Preparation:** Review the recommended videos for upcoming session content.
-6. **Mindset:** Approach the intensive format with patience - remember that rowing technique develops gradually, even if sessions are close together.
+7. **Mindset:** Approach the intensive format with patience - remember that rowing technique develops gradually, even if sessions are close together.

 ## What to Bring